How to create a culture of recognition no matter where you work

 Encourage peer recognition and feedback

-While you shouldn't underestimate your influence on your team, you're not the be-all and end-all of employee recognition.
+While you shouldn't underestimate your influence on your team, you're not the be-all and end-all of employee recognition at work.
 That accolade actually goes to your employees.

 Take this study from the University of Madrid of 1,800 employees.
 These researchers found that peer recognition was nearly twice as significant as manager recognition.
 And it's not just about quality, but quantity too.